How Different Are Your Services from Those of a "Traditional" Realtor?

 Absolutely.
 Commission rebate or refunds are legal in 40 states, including Pennsylvania.
 For a national map of where commission rebates are legal, click this link.
 The U.S. Department of Justice (DOJ) has a webpage about commission rebates and how great they are for consumers because they reduce closing costs.

 Are Commission Rebates Taxable?

-According to IRS letting ruling 20072101 rebates of real estate commissions are NOT taxable income to purchasers because they represent a reduction in the purchase price of the home.
+According to IRS letting ruling 20072101 Realtor rebates of real estate commissions are NOT taxable income to purchasers because they represent a reduction in the purchase price of the home.
 We should mention that IRS letter rulings apply only to a specific taxpayer and cannot be relied upon as precedent.
-You should consult your tax professional with any tax questions about your specific situation.
+You should consult your tax professional with tax questions about your specific situation.

 Can I Obtain a Commission Rebate on the Construction of a new home?

 It is possible to save thousands at your new construction closing by using a buyer’s agent who can rebate part of their commission at closing.
 Often the cost of the buyer’s agent commission is built into the price of the home, so the consumer is paying for these costs whether they have a buyer’s agent or not.
 Accordingly, a buyer of a new home should always have an experienced buyer’s representation for their purchase.
 Insight Realty’s buyer clients receive a 50% commission rebate and are represented by a broker experienced with new construction.
 If you are thinking about using Insight Realty on your new construction purchase, it is important that you give the builder’s salesperson our information during your initial tour of a model home.

 If I See a Property with the Listing Agent Does that Mean They Must Represent Me?